NaimaaZafar/NaimaaZafar/README.md

 ### 🤝 People I’ve Collaborated With

 I've had the pleasure of working with many talented individuals.
 Special thanks to:
-- **Taqwa** - A friend and fellow creative mind who always inspires innovative ideas.
+- **MARafey** - A friend and fellow creative mind who always inspires innovative ideas.
 - **Collaborator A** - For invaluable contributions on project XYZ.
 - **Collaborator B** - For sharing insights and guidance in mobile development.